-Table 115: WBM "WBM User Configuration" Page - "Change Passwords" Group
+Table 123: WBM "WBM User Configuration" Page - "Change Passwords" Group

-Parameter Explanation Select User Select the user ("User" or "Admin") to whom you Select Usel want to assign a new password.
+Parameter Explanation Select User Select the user ("User" or "Admin") to whom you Select Osei want to assign a new password.
 Old Password Enter the current password here for authentication.
-New Password Enter the new password here for admentication.
-Enter the new password here for the user selected under "Select User."
-Permitted characters for the password are the following ASCII characters: a z, A Z, 0 9, blank spaces and special characters: $!? \% + = () \ #" - / ' <> ;, :.$ Confirm Password Enter the new password again here for confirmation.
+New Password Enter the new password here for the user selected under "Select User."
+Permitted characters for the password are the following ASCII characters: a z, A Z, 0 9, blank spaces and special characters: ! ? % + = () # " - / ' < > ; , : .
+Confirm Password Enter the new password again here for confirmation.